 In Fairfax County, the Commonwealth of Virginia requires that all real estate licensees manage escrow funds in a particular manner.
 Most importantly the Commonwealth requires that escrow funds are properly accounted for at all times.
 In additional all escrow funds must be kept separate from operating funds.
-The biggest portion of our escrow funds are tenant security deposits, but also hold deposits for buyers (and sometimes sellers) as we'll as contingency reserve funds for landlord clients.
+The biggest portion of our escrow funds are tenant security deposits, but also hold deposits for purchasers (and sometimes sellers) as we'll as contingency reserve funds for landlord clients.

 Contingency reserve is a special type of escrow.

-A contingency reserve account is money that is held in savings to pay for repairs and other incidentals that occur during rental management.
-Although the money is in our escrow account, the money belongs to the real estate investor.
-If the property management ends, that money is promptly returned to the real estate investor.
+A contingency reserve account is money that is held in savings to pay for maintenance and other incidentals that occur during rental management.
+Although the money is in our escrow account, the money belongs to the property owner.
+If the property management ends, that money is promptly returned to the landlord.